Lebak Regency: Administrative districts

 Notes: (a) including five small offshore islands - Pulau Manuk, Pulau Tanjunglayar, Pulau Karangbokor, Pulau Karangmalang, and Pulau Karangmasigit.

 (b) comprising the five kelurahan (with populations in 2023) of Cijoro Lebak (12,808), Cijoro Pasir (11,551), Muara Ciujung Barat (9,569), Muara Ciujung Timur (19,781), and Rangkasbitung Barat (7,825), and eleven desa including Rangkasbitung Timur (14,641).

 Tourism

-To the southern coast of the regency, there are Sawarna Beach and Ciantir Beach which can be accessed from Jakarta by a 6 hours drive.
+To the southern coast of the regency, there are Sawarna Beach and Ciantir Beach which can be accessed from Jakarta via a six hour drive.
 The modest Sawarna village has no available 24 hours electricity and no television broadcast can be accessed.
 In some areas, terraced rice fields are like in Ubud, Bali.
 Ciantir Beach is suitable for professional surfers with the high tides of the Indian Ocean.

 Since 2018, the regency has operated a history museum in Rangkasbitung, the Multatuli Museum, which focuses on the anti-colonial struggle and the Dutch author Multatuli.